Skip to main content

 Cozy coffee shops

 If you live for community, Victoria is the kind of city where you will likely be greeted with familiarity and warmth (and maybe even by name) on your second or third visit to a coffee shop.
 So, if you plan to be here for a few days, consider establishing a few daily steps in your routine.
 There’s nothing like a familiar face and a few friendly words to start your day off on the right note.
 Who knows, your local barista might even volunteer some insider tips on what’s happening around the city.
+After all, Pacific Northwest coffee culture is as warm as the brews we serve.

 Photo credit: @locallovesvi